Chart Color Schemes

 In terms of cultural diversity, Jane Brook records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Jane Brook's cultural diversity aligns with the wider region's average, with 77.2% of its population born in Australia, 90.8% being citizens, and 90.5% speaking English only at home.
-Christianity is the predominant religion in Jane Brook, making up 51.0%, compared to 44.4% across Greater Perth.
-The top three ancestry groups are English (30.3%), Australian (26.8%), and Scottish (7.5%).
+Jane Brook's population was found to be roughly in line with the wider region's average for cultural diversity, with 77.2% born in Australia, 90.8% being citizens, and 90.5% speaking English only at home.
+The main religion in Jane Brook was Christianity, comprising 51.0% of people, compared to 44.4% across Greater Perth.
+The top three ancestry groups were English (30.3%), Australian (26.8%), and Scottish (7.5%).

-Notably, Croatian (1.8%) and Polish (1.3%) ethnicities are overrepresented in Jane Brook compared to regional averages of 0.9% and 0.8%, respectively.
-New Zealand ethnicity is also slightly higher at 1.1%.
+Notably, Croatian (1.8%) and Polish (1.3%) were overrepresented in Jane Brook compared to the regional averages of 0.9% and 0.8%, respectively.
+New Zealand-born residents also had a slightly higher representation at 1.1%.

 Frequently Asked Questions - Diversity